microsoft/ComplianceCxE/docs/notes/mig/ms.md

     <figcaption>Figure 7: Customize message for email notification.</figcaption>
 </figure>

-Once an item is up for dispostion, the persons or security group added to the first stage are sent one mail per day per label similar to the email shown below.
+Once an item is up for disposition, the persons or security group added to the first stage are sent one mail per day per label similar to the email shown below.

 <figure>
     <img src="../../img/ms8.png"/>